 February 19, 2015, Robert Kagan

 View All Research on China ›Show 10 More

 You have not selected any newsletters.

-Philippe Le Corre will present his new book, L'Offensive chinoise en Europe, on February 2 at the Asia Centre in Paris.
+On March 19, Philippe Le Corre will present his new book, "L’offensive chinoise en Europe," at Sciences Po in Paris.

 Director, John L. Thornton China Center